Ayala-levi/Final-Project-in-JavaScript/README.md

-## Interactive Donation Website for the "So You Say" Campus
+## Interactive Donation Website for the "Ko Tomar" Campus
 ### Project Description
-This website is designed to raise funds for the future campus of "So You Say."
+This website is designed to raise funds for the future campus of "Ko Tomar."
 It enables donors to register, view their donations, select items to donate from a list, and make payments.
 The site provides an interactive and user-friendly donation experience.

 ### Technologies
 - **HTML:** Website structure and content